the 5th Annual onWORD Conference

 Dr. Peter Enns will be joined by a number of other speakers who will help us experience, learn and enjoy the Scriptures.
 The theme for the conference this year is "For the Bible Tells Me So: Faithfully Reading the Stories of Scripture."

 Dr. Enns is a professor at Eastern, a Christian university in Pennsylvania, where he teaches courses in Old Testament and New Testament.
-He is a prolific and provacative author and similar viagra blogger.
+He is a prolific and provacative author and blogger.
 He has taught at Westminster Theological Seminary, Harvard, Princeton, Fuller, Lutheran Theological Seminary (Philadelphia), Biblical Theological Seminary and Temple University.
 He is a graduate of Messiah College (BSc), Westminster (MDiv) and Harvard (PhD).

 For the Bible Tells Me So: Faithfully Reading the Stories of Scripture

 The truth is that God loves stories, and loves to communicate through story.
 The Bible's stories can be understood and applied in many different ways, and all of our speakers will help us see and consider these stories in fresh and rewarding ways.

 As one of our early onWORD speakers said: Scripture is not meant to be consumed in high volume, but is best savored like chocolate.
 Take a small bite and let it melt on your tongue, enjoying the texture and taste.

 Attendees at the onWORD conference come from a wide range of churches, and attendance has grown every year.
 For this 5th annual event, we extend a warm welcome to you -- Come and join us as we enjoy the Book!

 Plenary Sessions, featuring Dr. Peter Enns: